Blizzard has announced over the weekend that it is going to end support for gamers on Windows XP and Vista by the end of 2017.

-The gaming company explained that their decision to phase out XP and Vista support had nothing to do with overall Windows OS market share, but the number of in-game users.
+The gaming company explained that their decision to phase out XP and Vista support has had nothing to do with the overall Windows OS market share, but actually the number of in game users.

 As the number of XP and Vista gamers went down, it became economically unfeasible to support the two platforms any longer.

 Most impacted by Blizzard’s decision are Asian gaming bot farms, which mostly rely on XP machines.